llpeterson/internetworking/basic-ip.rst

 Virtual Networks and Tunnels
 ----------------------------

-We conclude our introduction to IP by considering an issue you might not have anticipated, but one that is becoming increasingly important.
+We conclude our introduction to IP by considering an issue you might not have anticipated, but one that is increasingly important.
 Our discussion up to this point has focused on making it possible for nodes on different networks to communicate with each other in an unrestricted way.
 This is usually the goal in the Internet—everybody wants to be able to send email to everybody, and the creator of a new